jamiemccrindle/docker_ansible_build/README.md

     vagrant up
     # run ansible with lots of debugging
     ansible-playbook build.yml -i inventory/vagrant_build -vvvv

+# Todo

+    * Figure out why Jenkins doesn't see changes to the git repo
+    * Run Jenkins in a container

+# Troubleshooting

 ## What it is doing under the hood